Palm Springs Pride 2026: Parade, Events & Complete Party Guide

 How do I get to Palm Springs Pride?

-Palm Springs International Airport (PSP) is 2 miles from downtown — a 10-minute rideshare.
-If driving from LA, take I-10 east (2 hours).
+Palm Springs International Airport (PSP) is 2 miles from downtown — a 10-minute ride.
+If driving from LA, take I-10 east (about 2 hours).
 Once in Palm Springs, downtown is fully walkable.
 Park once and walk, or use rideshares from your resort.

 What should I wear to Palm Springs Pride?